alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-rule-on-preventing-girl-from-marrying-due-to-opinion-of-family.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: Rule on preventing a girl from marrying due to the opinion of a family member
 hijri: '1442-04-18'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 20/417
 lang: en
 category:
 - marriage